GCC Undefined Behavior

 execl("/usr/local/emacs“,"-f“,"hanoi“,"9“,"-kill“,0); // same as above

 When GCC identified “bad” C++ code, it tried to start NetHack, Rogue, or Towers of Hanoi.
-Failing all three, GCC printed out a cryptic error message.
+Failing all three, it would just print out a nice, cryptic error message.
 Wow.

 This just goes to show you that when the official C++ specification talks about undefined behavior, they mean business: